Prafulla Chandra Pant

 Prafulla Chandra Pant (born 30 August 1952) is a retired Indian judge and author who served as a judge of the Supreme Court of India from 2014 to 2017.
-He also served as a member of the National Human Rights Commission of India from 2019 to 2021.
-Prior to his appointment as a judge of the Supreme Court of India, he had previously served as Chief Justice of Meghalaya High Court at Shillong and as a judge of Uttarakhand High Court at Nainital.
+He later served as a member of the National Human Rights Commission of India from 2019 to 2021, and briefly acted as its chairperson.
+Prior to his appointment as a judge of the Supreme Court of India, he had previously served as chief justice of the Meghalaya High Court at Shillong and as a judge of the Uttarakhand High Court at Nainital.

-He is one of the few judges to have reached the apex court who joined judicial service as a civil judge junior division (Munsif).
-He was the first jurist from Uttarakhand to serve as a judge of Supreme Court of India.
-He was also the first Chief Justice of Meghalaya High Court to be elevated as Judge, Supreme Court of India.
+He was the first judge from the Uttarakhand to serve as a judge of Supreme Court of India.
+He was also the first judge from the Meghalaya High Court to be elevated to the Supreme Court of India, previously having served as its chief justice.

+Pant has been instrumental in major cases, including decisions on execution of Yakub Memon, criminal appeals, defamation laws, religious conversions, and bank employees.

 Early life and education

 Prafulla Chandra Pant was born on 30 August 1952 in Pithoragarh, Uttarakhand (then part of Uttar Pradesh state) to Ishwari Datt Pant and Pratima Pant.
-His father, I. D. Pant was a teacher who served as Principal of Bapu Government Inter College in Pithoragarh.
+His father, I. D. Pant was a teacher who served as principal of Bapu Government Inter College in Pithoragarh.
 He got his primary and secondary education from Mirthi in Pithoragarh and senior secondary education from Government Inter College, Pithoragarh.
-He graduated from Allahabad University with a degree of Bachelor of Science, followed by an LL.B.from Lucknow University in which he secured first division.
+He graduated from Allahabad University with a Bachelor of Science, followed by a Bachelor of Laws from the University of Lucknow in which he secured first division.

-Pant, during his B.Sc. years wished to join the Armed Forces.
-He took the written examination of National Defence Academy (NDA) and qualified for the interview round, to be taken by the Services Selection Board (SSB), but ultimately was not selected by the board.
-Even when he was pursuing LL.B., he took the Combined Defence Services (CDS) exam and qualified the written examination, but again was rejected by the interview board.
+During his B.Sc. years, Pant wished to join the armed forces and took the written examination of National Defence Academy.
+He qualified for the interview round, which was conducted by the Services Selection Board, but ultimately was not selected.
+Despite this setback, Pant did not give up on his dream of serving in the military.
+While pursuing his LL.B., he took the Combined Defence Services exam and once again qualified the written examination.
+However, he was not able to clear the interview round.

 Career

 Advocacy

-Pant joined the Bar at Allahabad in 1973 and began practicing in the Allahabad High Court.
+Pant joined the bar at Allahabad in 1973 and began practicing in the Allahabad High Court.
 As a novice, he learnt advocacy from learned advocates Ramesh Chandra Srivastava in 1974 and Vishnu Dayal Singh in 1975 respectively.
 He practiced advocacy primarily to gain a clear insight of the legal profession, not to set up a career out of it.
 He aspired to clear Munsif Services Examination (now PCS J) and endeavoured to become a judge.